 Minster Minstrels - York's youth early music ensemble

 Led by Director Ian Hoggart and Assistant Director Sammi Tooze, the Minster Minstrels perform at least once each term, appearing regularly at York Early Music Festival and York Early Music Christmas Festival as well as taking part in performances and events throughout the year.
-They are now looking forward to a trip to the Early Music Shop on 18 April, a performance on Sunday 17 May at Cawood Castle, and concerts on Saturday 4 July at 2pm as part of York Music Hub Festival and on Sunday 5 July at 4pm as part of York Early Music Festival.
+They are now looking forward to a performance on Sunday 17 May at Cawood Castle, and concerts on Saturday 4 July at 2pm as part of York Music Hub Festival and on Sunday 5 July at 4pm as part of York Early Music Festival.

 This year the Minster Minstrels have enjoyed performing with the Orchestra of the Age of Enlightenment (OAE) as part of the OAE Watercycle Community Concert in December at the Sir Jack Lyons Concert Hall, University of York.
 On Saturday 21 March they took part in the European Day of Early Music alongside York Music Centre's Girls' Chamber Choir and Warwickshire's Youth Viol Consort 'Gutted' in a morning workshop at the NCEM directed by Paul Gameson.
 In the afternoon they played to visitors at the Treasurer's House